-rises.
-Key DAP and MAP benchmarks both

-Ammonia bearish amid tariff complexieast and west of Suez - including prices ties.
-Ammonia prices east and west of in India, Brazil and the US - continued to climb in mid-April, amid firm demand and exceptionally tight availability.
+No end in sight for DAP/MAP price rises.
+Key DAP and MAP benchmarks both east and west of Suez - including prices in India, Brazil and the US - continued to climb in mid-April, amid firm demand and exceptionally tight availability.

-The US market received extra support from tariff expectations and uncertainty. with prices for New Orleans DAP and MAP barges rising on concluded trades.
+The US market received extra support from tariff expectations and uncertainty, with prices for New Orleans DAP and MAP barges rising on concluded trades.
 The evolving tariff situation in the US may further limit import options and/or drive-up US pricing.

 The absence of Chinese DAP/MAP supply is keeping global availability tight and, consequently, news is keenly awaited on when China might return to the export market.
 The spot price for DAP to India has increased sharply to \$668-675/t cfr.
 Further increases are widely expected over the coming weeks.

 Additional demand from EABC's latest tender, closing 23rd April, is another cause of tight DAP availability.
 EABC, which typically imports more than one million tonnes NPS from Morocco annually, is understood to have secured around 660,000-720,000 tonnes of DAP to date.